Alsace a Table

 La Baracca serves up great Italian homemade pastas and pizzas in a small but cosy setting.
 It is the sister branch of the restaurant of the same name on Seminyak’s main Petitenget street, and echoes its similar quirky décor and menu items.
 Here you can choose from many Italian favourites, from antipasti, pizzas to focaccia breads and ‘dolci’ or desserts.
 Those with a sweet tooth will love their scamiciata de Nutella or Nutella calzone (IDR 39,000) topped with cashews and icing sugar.
 Items range between USD 2 and 9 (IDR 29,000 and 120,000)

 La Finca offers Spanish and Mediterranean cuisine with a lush garden setting and an impressive main dining hall that features airy open beam ceilings and giant bamboo columns.
 The food is healthy and comes in a wide variety of selections, all prepared using fresh organic ingredients and traditional techniques.
-Check out their latest lunch packages for a real deal, which entitles you to a hearty lunch with salads, mains and a refreshing drink or dessert.
-Read More...
+Check out their latest lunch packages for Read More...

 - Opening Hours: Mon - Sat 11:00 - 23:00